 Today’s IT world is increasingly centered on SaaS.
 This means it’s critical to enforce secure access to all of your SaaS applications.
 You can’t risk having ad hoc policies around how employees access SaaS applications, which unfortunately tends to be the status quo.

-When companies don’t have policies (or have policies that are hard to comply with), employees tend to either store passwords in an unsecure file or reuse the same password across multiple applications.
+When companies don’t have policies (or have policies that are hard to comply with), employees tend to either store passwords in an unsecured file or reuse the same password across multiple applications.

 The 2016 Verizon DBIR found that 63% of confirmed data breaches leveraged weak, default, or stolen passwords.
 If you don’t want your organization to be the next victim, it’s time to tighten up your controls.
 Below are our recommendations for passwords and identity and access management.